UNDERGRADUATE RESEARCH ASSISTANT PROGRAM (URAP)

 The faculty mentor’s application and your jointly included materials will be evaluated by the faculty review committee.
 The will be reviewing the applications according to the following criteria:

-- The student does not have prior research experience, or the student will clearly be transitioning into a new field with significantly different methodologies than their prior experience.
+• The student does not have prior research experience, or the student will clearly be transitioning into a vastly different field with significantly different methodologies than their prior experience (e.g shift from humanities research to STEM research; they are unlikely to fund a student shifting from chemistry to physics research).

 FOR OPEN JOB SEARCH STUDENTS:

 Your application will be considered amongst all other applications received for the open position.
-Open positions have had as few as 3 and as many as 40 applications in the past.
+Open positions have had as few as 3 and as many as 55 applications in the past.
 Faculty may review and evaluate candidates however they would like; however, only students who have formally applied through the application portal during the open hiring period may be considered.
 In fairness to other applicants, late applications are not permitted.
-Faculty will review applications through the application portal; if you receive notification that the application has been endorsed, this is NOT indicative of an award decision.
-This is just language of the application system to indicate that the proposal has been reviewed.
-Final eligibility of the faculty’s selected candidates are confirmed through the Office of Undergraduate Research, and our office will administer final award decisions.
+Faculty will review applications through the application portal; if you receive notification that the application has been reviewed, this is NOT indicative of an award decision.
+Final eligibility of the faculty’s selected candidates are confirmed through the Office of Undergraduate Research, and our office will administer final award decisions as an email notification sent through the application system.

 URAP and Work-Study